 Since the material has low thermal conductivity and high thermal expansion, welding must be carried out with a low heat input and with welding plans well thought out in advance so that the deformation of the welded joint can be kept under control.
 If, despite these precautions, it is foreseen that the residual stresses might impair the function of the weldment, we recommend that the entire structure be stress relieved.
 See under Heat treatment.

 As filler metals for gas-shielded arc welding we recommend wire electrodes and rods Sandvik 19.12.3.L, 19.12.3.LSi.
 In shielded metal-arc welding (SMAW) covered electrodes Sandvik 19.12.3.LR, 19.12.3.LRV or 19.12.3.LRHD are recommended.
 If flux cored arc welding is preferred, the electrodes 19.12.3.LT or 19.12.3.LVT should be used.

 Annealing after cold bending is not normally necessary, but this point must be decided with regard to the degree of bending and the operating conditions.
 Heat treatment, if any, should take the form of stress relieving or solution annealing, see under Heat treatment.

 Hot bending is carried out at 1100-850°C (2010-1560°F) and should be followed by solution annealing.

-Sandvik 3R60 is used for a wide range of industrial applications where steels of type AISI 304 and 304L have insufficient corrosion resistance.
+Sandvik 3R60 is used for a wide range of industrial applications where steels of type ASTM 304 and 304L have insufficient corrosion resistance.
 Typical examples are: heat exchangers, condensers, pipelines, cooling and heating coils in the chemical, petrochemical, pulp and paper and food industries.